dillonpan/ebay-car-listings/README.md

 10000       264
 Name: odometer_km, dtype: int64

-There are more high mileage cars listed, which makes sense but the odometer numbers do seem odd.
-All seem been rounded in some way, most likely due to the design of Ebay's website.
-It's unlikely all the posters for the car lisings manually rounded the odometer numbers themselves.
+There are more high mileage cars listed, which makes sense, but the odometer numbers do seem odd.
+All seem been rounded in some way, most likely due to the design of eBay’s website.
+It's unlikely all the posters for the car listings manually rounded the odometer numbers themselves.

-Now let's print the value counts of the prices, limiting to the top 20 as theres many more unique values in this column
+Now let's print the value counts of the prices, limiting to the top 20 as there’s many more unique values in this column
 ```python
 print(len(autos["price"]))
 print(autos["price"].value_counts().head(20))